 I have often said that you can feel good about what you buy from Little Skein.
 I am steadfast in this commitment.
 Your orders (and dollars) go, first, to the most vulnerable people in my circle.

 I ship from my well-outfitted "shipping garage."
-No one in our household has been showing any signs of COVID-19.
-We take temperatures every few days and should anything change, I will immediately halt making and shipping.
 I take universal precautions while making and shipping including thorough hand washing many times a day and disinfecting surfaces.
 The CDC and WHO advises that mail and packages are safe, and the time in transit should further provide a safety buffer for you.

 I often talk about how Little Skein is both a business and a community.
 I am grateful for each and every one of you and for all the ways you support me and others in our circle.
 From your likes and shares on an Instagram post, to kind comments and emails, from our Ravelry group members to those of you who are able to order right now, thank you.
 Stay safe, be well, and be kind.